-Renault Clio E-TECH hybrid interior & comfort
+Renault Clio E-TECH Hybrid interior, dashboard & comfort

 A well finished and comfortable interior with the latest in-car technology is one of the highlights of the hybrid Clio

-This generation of Renault Clio has one of the best interiors of anything you can buy in the supermini class, and nothing changes on that front with the E-TECH hybrid version.
+This generation of Clio has one of the best interiors of anything you can buy in the supermini class, and nothing changes on that front with the E-TECH Hybrid version.
 There are some subtle blue highlights dotted about the cabin to remind you that you're driving the 'electrified' version, but otherwise all is as it was before.

-Renault Clio E-TECH hybrid dashboard
+Renault Clio E-TECH Hybrid dashboard

 The Clio's dashboard prioritises ergonomics more than ever, with all major controls seemingly raised to fall within easy reach for the driver.
 A touchscreen infotainment screen – available in two sizes – sits square in the centre, angled towards the driver; it's easily reached and operated unlike the equivalents on some rivals.
 There’s a lot of plastic on show inside, but the majority of it feels of good quality and it’s all well put-together.